rokorobot/PromptTracker/README.md

 3. **Access the application**:
    - Open http://localhost:3000
-   - Sign in with Google or GitHub (or skip if auth is disabled)
+   - Sign in with Google
+   - Your personal workspace will be created automatically
    - Start creating prompts!

 ### Environment Variables